Mizzou-CBMI/COSMOS2/docs/source/shell.rst

 =============

 The Cosmos shell is an interactive python session with useful modules already imported.
 It is a very powerful way to explore, manage, administrate and debug your workflows.
+It is highly recommended to interactively explore your workflows using the wonderful `IPython Notebook <http://ipython.org/notebook.html>`_

-To launch the shell, create a script like this (Take a look at the :meth:`cosmos.Cosmos.shell` code, it is very simple):
+To launch the shell, create a script like this (Take a look at the :meth:`cosmos.Cosmos.shell` source code, it is very simple):

 .. code-block:: python